The Simple Investor (and 5 big threats)

 "The economy is crashing."

-"A major recession seems evident."
+"A major recession is on the horizon."

 Hearing things like this can scare the hell out of any investor.